NCATS CTSA Program FAQs for NCCIH Administrative Supplements

 - Is the program eligible to submit an application?
 We are in a renewal cycle and would be submitting a KL2 supplemental application for a scholar when we have only 1 year left.
 Are we eligible?

-- KL2 programs must have at least 2 years of funding remaining at the time of the supplemental award.
-Programs with a pending renewal application can apply for an NCCIH KL2 supplement.
-However, a supplement may only be awarded if the renewal application is successful.
+- No, KL2 programs must have at least 2 years of funding remaining at the time of the supplemental application submission.

 - Do potential scholars need to have a full-time appointment at the Clinical and Translational Science Awards (CTSA) institution to be eligible?